-"ADA/Section 504 Coordinator" serves as the primary contact for all college instances of alleged violations of federal ADA law, ensuring ongoing compliance with ADA/Section 504, and investigating any instances of alleged discrimination in relation to ADA/Section 504.

-"Administrative Meeting" means the respondent accepts responsibility for the violation and will waive the right to a Student Conduct Panel Hearing.

-"Advisor" means any person (student or non-student), of a student's choosing, and at his/her own expense, who accompanies the student to a meeting and/or proceeding.
-The advisor may be present during meeting and proceedings during the investigatory and/or resolution process at which his/her advisee is present.
+- "ADA/Section 504 Coordinator" serves as the primary contact for all college instances of alleged violations of federal ADA law, ensuring ongoing compliance with ADA/Section 504, and investigating any suspected cases of discrimination concerning ADA/Section 504. - "Administrative Meeting" means the Respondent accepts responsibility for the violation and will waive the right to a Student Conduct Panel Hearing. - "Advisor" means any person (student or non-student), of a student's choosing, and at his/her own expense, who accompanies the student to a meeting and/or proceeding.
+The advisor may be present during meetings and proceedings during the investigatory and/or resolution process at which his/her advisee is present.
 The advisor may advise the student in any manner, including providing questions, suggestions, and guidance on responses to any questions of the student, but shall not speak on behalf of the student or participate directly in the proceeding.
-The advisor many not directly address the Student Conduct Investigation Committee, Student Conduct Officer, or Student Conduct Hearing Panel.
-Please note: Respondent or complainant must notify the Conduct Investigation Team, Student Conduct Officer, or Conduct Student Conduct Hearing Panel if an advisor will be attending, with a name and relation at least 72 hours prior to meeting.

-"Business Day(s)" means any day(s) on which the offices of Chattahoochee Technical College are open for normal business.
+The advisor may not directly address the Student Conduct Investigation Committee, Student Conduct Officer, or the Student Conduct Hearing Panel.
+Please note: Respondent or Complainant must notify the Conduct Investigation Team, Student Conduct Officer, or Conduct Student Conduct Hearing Panel if an advisor will be attending, with a name and relation, at least 72 hours before the meeting. - "Business Day(s)" means any day(s) on which the offices of Chattahoochee Technical College are open for regular business.

-"Code" means Student Code of Conduct.
+[&]quot;Code" means the Student Code of Conduct.